John Richmond Webb

-General John Richmond Webb (26 December 1667 – 5 September 1724), of Biddesden House, Ludgershall, Wiltshire, was a British general and Tory politician who sat in the House of Commons from 1695 to 1724.
+General John Richmond Webb (26 December 1667 – 5 September 1724) was a British army officer and Tory politician who sat in the English and British House of Commons from 1695 to 1724.
 Politically he was a Hanoverian Tory who supported the Hanoverian Succession rather than the rival Jacobite movement.

 Early life

 Webb was the son of Colonel Edmund Richmond Webb, a Wiltshire gentleman with a position in the household of Prince George of Denmark and second cousin to another Wiltshire man, Henry St John, who became the Tory leader in Parliament during the reign of Queen Anne.
 Webb was commissioned as a Cornet of Dragoons in 1687.
 The following year he served in the Glorious Revolution campaign.
 While serving under Patrick Sarsfield at the Wincanton Skirmish, he was badly wounded by the Dutch.

 On 3 February 1690 Webb married Henrietta Borlase, daughter of William Borlase MP and Joanna Bancks.
 In 1692 or 1693, possibly using the wealth he acquired by his marriage, he purchased Biddesden House at Ludgershall in Wiltshire, an estate which carried with it the decisive electoral influence over the pocket borough of the same name.